letqingbin/JDPlayer/README.md

 ## How to change video quality?

-### First
-IN JDPlayerView, you should custom your own control(such as button),and invoke
+1. In JDPlayerView, you should custom your own control(such as button),and invoke
 ```
 - (void)didVideoQualityButtonPressed;
 ```
 in button's control events(such as UIControlEventTouchUpInside);

-### Second
-IN your own Controller,change video quality in delegate
+2. In your own Controller,change video quality in delegate
 ```
 - (void)videoPlayer:(JDPlayer *)videoPlayer didVideoQualityButtonPressed:(JDVideoModel *)videoModel;
 ```